judah/pier/Readme.md

 from scratch.
 Note that this command will require Pier to reinstall a local copy of GHC unless `system-ghc: true` is set.

+### `pier setup`
+`pier setup` downloads and configures the base build prerequisites.
+This includes:
+- Downloading and preparing a local installation of GHC
+- Downloading and parsing the Stackage build plan
+- Parsing the local `pier.yaml` and `*.cabal` files.

+In general, it should not be necessary to run `pier setup` explicitly, since those steps are also performed automatically for other commands like `build`, `run` and `test`.

 ### Verbosity
 The `-V` command-line flag will make Pier more verbose.
 It may be chained to increase verbosity (for example: `-VV`, `-V -V`, `-VVV`).